 Candida auris (C. auris) Screening Recommendations

-• Patients currently occupying a room that previously housed an individual identified with C. auris.
+• Patients occupying a room that previously housed an individual identified with C. auris.

-• Individuals with current multidrug-resistant gram negative bacteria that received healthcare outside of the US within the last 12 months.
+• Individuals with current multidrug-resistant, gram-negative bacteria who received healthcare outside of the US within the last 12 months.

 • Patients transferring from a unit or facility with current transmission of C. auris or recent transmission within the last 30 days.